Feeling overwhelmed when planning your trip to Madeira? Well, there’s no need to be!

 The capital, Funchal, is the obvious place to be based, especially if it’s your first time visiting Madeira.

 Funchal has the most accommodation options, restaurants, transport connections, and more.
-It’s easy to rent a car while based in Funchal or get a tour to pick you up from your hotel there.
-You can reach places in Funchal by foot or taxi / ride-share, while taking day trips to other parts of the island.
+It’s easy to rent a car while based in the city or to get a tour to pick you up from your hotel there.
+Within Funchal itself, you can easily reach places on foot, by taxi, or by cable car.

 However, being the commercial hub of the island, Funchal is also a very busy and built-up area.
 It may not be your first choice if you want to be in a quieter place closer to nature.

-5. Decide whether to stay in multiple places
+5. Choose whether to stay in multiple places

-With most places at most an hour’s drive away, this argument for splitting your time between multiple accommodations is maybe not as strong in Madeira.
-And if you’re on a family trip in Madeira then you would probably want to minimize packing or moving between locations.
+With most places at most an hour’s drive away, the argument for splitting your time between multiple accommodations is perhaps not as strong in Madeira.
+If you want to keep things simple, you can just stay in one accommodation for your entire trip.
+(We have done so while travelling as a family just to minimize the hassle of packing and moving.)

 6. Consider if you’ll need a car